 Its not a budget wedding!
 But you can save money having fewer guests.
 This allowing you to be extravagant with everything, booking the most lavish meal, fabulous wedding decorations, the dress of your dreams.
 More 'wow' for less wallet with a small wedding.

 You don't have to follow any traditional route.
 Plan something personal to you....... what about a high tea, or an elegant cocktail reception.
 Ditch the pomp and ceremony and go for a Wedding Picnic in a local beauty spot.
 The possibilities are endless.

 Your guests experience will be different and they will look back fondly, having been part of it, for years to come.

 Photographs by Sharon White, The Little Weddings Photographer 2021

 My Little Weddings Photographer business was created in 2014, out of the pure enjoyment I gain from photographing smaller, more intimate wedding celebrations.
-Six years on, i'm still 'living the dream'.
+Seven years on, i'm still 'living the dream'.

 What Our Clients Are Saying